BigNoid/script.skinshortcuts/resources/docs/advanced/Templates.md

 ## A simple example

-This example builds the sub menu in a template, so the sub menu for each main menu item is in its own list with visible/hidden animation.
+This example builds the submenu in a template, so the submenu for each main menu item is in its own list with visible/hidden animation.

 It also builds a widget template in a separate include, with the content set via properties.

-As no include attribute is provided for the sub menu template, it is included in the skin with:-
+As no include attribute is provided for the submenu template, it is included in the skin with:-

 `<include>skinshortcuts-template</include>`